Missing grip security

 Handlebars are round, and grips are also mostly round because it is simple.
 But fingers are anything but round: They easily slip on a round object and cannot hold on unlike, for instance, a flat table corner.

-The Ergobar is a wave-shaped prrofile on the front and right side, which produces a flat, slightly angular grip bottom.
-A perfect fit for angular, bent fingers.
+The Ergobar is a wave-shaped profile on the front and right side, which produces a flat, slightly angular grip bottom.
+A perfect fit for angular, slightly bent fingers.

 Too large relief wing

 The relief wing must be placed as far outside as possible for a secure grip

 The relief wing must be placed as far outside as possible to keep the carpal tunnel exit largely free and reduce the pressure.
 In addition, the relief wing, which is located at the very edge and deeply extends downwards, provides support and a secure grip.

 You will value this connection throughout your ride, but it will be even more noticeable the next time you have to brake hard.